International

 Executive Power

-The President is both the Head of State and of Government, and is directly elected by a popular vote to serve a single six-year term without the possibility of re-election, even if non-consecutive.
-He or she presides over and appoints the cabinet members, and is also the Commander-in-Chief of the Armed Forces.
+The President is both the Chief of State and head of Government and is directly elected by a popular vote to serve a single six-year term without the possibility of re-election, even if non-consecutive.
+He or she presides over and appoints the Cabinet members, and is also the Commander-in-Chief of the Armed Forces.
 The President holds the executive powers which include the implementation of the law in the country and running the day-to-day affairs.
 If the President resigns, is impeached or dies, the Vice President assumes the presidency.

 Legislative Power